-Copyright Resource Center
+Copyright Protection Resource Center

 Welcome to the Copyright Protection Resource Center.

-This page serves as a user-friendly repository of information for members to comply with the rules for submitting newspapers for registration with the Copyright Office and mandatory deposits with the Library of Congress.
+This page serves as a user-friendly repository of information for members to comply with the rules for submitting publisher content for registration with the Copyright Office and mandatory deposits with the Library of Congress.
 We suggest bookmarking this page and revisiting it periodically as we update the page with new information, and to use as a reference.

 Please scroll down to view important steps for filing the required PDFs.

-Latest Updates – Copyright Registration
+Copyright Registration

 To file a claim in court, works first published in the U.S. must be registered with the U.S. Copyright Office, and all works, regardless of place of publication, must be registered to be entitled to recover statutory damages or attorneys fees.